Subspace tracking for independent phase noise source separation in frequency combs: Numerical results

-As indicated in Fig.~\ref{setupeo}, we first employ phase estimation prior to subspace tracking and the subsequent estimation of the independent phase noise sources.
+As indicated in Fig.~\ref{setupeo}, we first employ phase estimation prior to subspace tracking and the subsequent estimation of the phase noise sources.
 The phase estimation method involves using a bank of brick-wall bandpass (BP) filters, with bandwidth of $B=500$ MHz, to extract different frequency comb lines from the detected beat signal.
 For each filtered line $i_k^m$, a Hilbert transform is applied to recover the corresponding orthogonal quadrature $q_k^m$.
-The phase of each comb line is then estimated by taking the inverse tangent, i.e. $\tan^{-1}(i_k^m/q_k^m)$, of the reconstructed field.
+The phase of the $mth$ comb-line is then estimated by taking the inverse tangent, i.e. $\tan^{-1}(i_k^m/q_k^m)$, of the reconstructed field.
 The resulting phases are processed through an unwrapping function that smooths out any large jumps in phase greater than $\pi$ by adding multiples of $2\pi$.
 This produces a continuous function of the phase over time.
 Finally, a linear detrending is applied to the phase traces to remove frequency dependence and produce estimates of the phase noise $\phi_k^m$ for each of the $M$ comb lines.
-Obtained phase noise traces $\phi^m_k$ can be then used to construct the sample covariance matrix, compute eigenvectors, and eigenvalues, and finally estimate the independent sources of phase noise associated with an EO comb.
-According to \cite{Ishizawa:13}, the phase noise of an electro-optic comb lines can be described by Eq.~(\ref{eq:elastic tape model}).
+Obtained phase noise traces $\phi^m_k$ can be then used to construct the sample covariance matrix, compute eigenvectors, and eigenvalues, and finally estimate the sources of phase noise associated with an EO comb.
+According to \cite{Ishizawa:13}, the phase noise of an electro-optic comb lines can be described by the first two terms in \eqref{eq:elastic tape model gen}).
 This implies that the phase noise of the detected comb, using the set-up in Fig .~\ref{setupeo} can be expressed as:

 where $m=-(M-1)/2,...,(M-1)/2$.
 On matrix form, \eqref{eq:beat_eo_comb_sim} is expressed as:

 According to \eqref{eq:forward model matrix EO}, the phase noise contribution originating from the CW signal and LO source, $\phi^{sig}_k$ and $\phi^{LO}_k$, will transfer equally to all comb-lines.
 The phase noise contribution from the RF source, $\phi^{RF}_k$, will scale linearly with comb-line number $m$.